aquawicket/DigitalKnob/DKCMake/docs/Readme.txt

 ****************************************************

 *** SOURCE DIRECTORY ****
-/digitalknob      ( I.E.  C:/Users/username/digitalknob for windows.. ,where the digitalknob folder resides on your system )
+/DigitalKnob      ( I.E.  C:/Users/username/DigitalKnob for windows.. ,where the DigitalKnob folder resides on your system )

 *** BINARY DIRECTORY ****
-/digitalknob/Development/DKCpp/apps/DKCore/win_x86   ( By setting the binary directory to be win_x86, most variables will be casted )
+/DigitalKnob/Development/DKCpp/apps/DKCore/Windows_X86   ( By setting the binary directory to be Windows_X86, most variables will be casted )

 ****************************************************